 Click here for general study tactics for the CPA BEC exam.

 Many candidates barely finish REG.
-The time management strategy is similar to the other sections, but since REG is shorter with 3 hours, you can allocate 35 minutes for each multiple choice testlet, and 30 minutes for each simulations.
-This will give you 15 minutes as buffer.
+The time management strategy is similar to the other sections, but since REG is shorter at 3 hours, you can allocate 35 minutes for each multiple0choice testlet and 30 minutes for each simulation.
+This will give you 15 minutes as a buffer.

 Click here for general study tactics for the CPA REG exam.

-The multiple choice sections for FAR, AUD and REG are adaptive.
+The multiple-choice sections for FAR, AUD, and REG are adaptive.
 If you do well in your first testlet, you will likely face a more difficult second testlet and you’ll need more time to complete it.
-As a result, candidates can easily fall into the trap of taking too much timing in finishing off the multiple choice questions.
+As a result, candidates can easily fall into the trap of taking too much time in finishing off the multiple-choice questions.

 I don’t want to put extra pressure on you, but given the test is adaptive, if you find the second testlet of multiple choice questions very easy, it could mean that you didn’t do well in the first testlet because you get stuck in the “easier” testlet.
-If this happens to you, be very careful in reading your questions and answers in the second and third testlet.
-Hopefully you will do well enough to compensate the possible low-scoring in the first testlet.
+If this happens to you, be very careful in reading your questions and answers in the second and third testlets.
+Hopefully, you will do well enough to compensate for the possible low score on the first testlet.

 Although you are allowed to go back and change your answer within the testlet, don’t do it – because it is a waste of valuable time, and you probably won’t know the answer the second time you try it anyway.

-Just face the question as it you have once one chance to answer.
+Just face the question as if you have once one chance to answer.

 This is almost a cliché, but very important.
 Read the questions AND answers very carefully.
 Audit questions in particular may have more than one correct answer and you have to pick the best one.

-Another tip: use the research tool to help preparing for the written communication part in BEC.
+Another tip: use the research tool to help prepare for the written communication part in BEC.